 All manuscripts included in the literature review were critically appraised using the Critical Appraisal Skills Programme tool (CASP checklist) for the specific type of article.
 This tool aims to identify potential threats to the validity of the research findings while offering a quantitative evaluation of every study.

 Leading players in the Latin American biosimilar market

-Argentina, Brazil and Mexico have the largest number of approved biosimilars/biomimics in Latin America; with approved in total, see Table 2.
+Argentina, Brazil and Mexico have the largest number of approved biosimilars/biomimics in Latin America; with 44 products approved in total, see Table 2.